|Page Type:||Trip Report|

 What I do like about Cataract Gulch is that it's heavily wooded, Aspen trees abound lower in the gulch replaced by Evergreen's and Douglas Fir's higher up.
 Earlier in the morning, there were so many 'golden coins' on the ground, I thought we might run into Charon, adding more river passage fare to his increasing treasure.
 I was thankful this one time my hiking partner was channeling her inner sloth.
 Cataract Lake, a mere four miles distant, releases a cornucopia of arteries and veins.
 The mercurial threads bend and twist as they cascade down the valley leaving no shortage of river/log crossings.
 Higher up, they almost seem to seek out boulders and boilerplate slab resulting in lots of mini-waterfalls reminiscent of New England.

-We kept our syrupy progress upwards and what?
-What's that?
+We kept our syrupy progress upwards.
+But what was that?
 Is that what I think it is, treeline?
 Oh joy!
 Praise be to Allah, Vishnu & God!
-Praise be to Joe Pesci, Sam Kinison and George Carlin!
-For the first time all day, I could feel my heart rate actually rise above 85bpm.
-Was it due to excitement or something else?
-But than I quickly reprimanded myself for getting worried about a cat I didn't feed that I didn't even own.
-That lowered my heart rate back to dead.
+Praise be to Joe Pesci, and George Carlin!
+For the first time all day, I could feel my heart rate actually rise above 80 bpm.
+But was it due to excitement or something else?
+Then I heard my tortoise hiking mate muter something indecipherable which, killed my enthusiasm.
+My heart rate lowered back to dead.

-We came to another stream crossing.
+We came to another stream crossing, a nice one actually.
 I hopped up on the logs and trotted over.
-Once I reached the other side, I watched my partner take the low road and walk across the iced rocks and then.....down she went in the drink.
+Once I reached the other side, I watched my partner take the low road and walk across the iced rocks and then.....down she went.
 She struggled up and hobbled over to a giant log and sat down on the ground.
 She looked shaken & scared.
 She was shivering.
 I was shivering too but only because of standing around doing nothing, watching this Mickey Mouse circus unfold in front of me.

 "I am cold.
 Will you get me my warm jacket?"